perojov/DataConditionalABC/README.md

 ## Installation

-Download this folder and run the setup script.
+Download this folder and run `pip install .`.

 ## Overview